Business in Society: a Change of Paradigm

 Suggested topics include (but are not limited to) the following:

-- the impact of the UN SDGs on the CSR agenda in Emerging Markets and the impact of Emerging Markets on the global CSR agenda and approaches to achieve the UN SDGs;
+- impact of Emerging Markets on the global CSR/corporate sustainability agenda and approaches to achieve the UN SDGs;

-- institutional contexts of business and society relations’ development in Emerging Markets;
+- institutional contexts of business, society, and nature linkages’ development in Emerging Markets;

 - the peculiarities of competitive and innovative business models and cross-sector collaborations for the UN SDGs in Emerging Markets;

-- current issues of management development and management education in the area of Business in Society in Emerging Markets context.
+- the current issues of management development and management education in the area of business, society, and nature interrelations in Emerging Markets context.

-Keywords presenting the track: Sustainability, UN Sustainability Development Goals (UN SDGs), corporate social responsibility (CSR), corporate responsibility, social entrepreneurship, emerging markets, management development, management education.
+Keywords presenting the track: sustainable development, the 4th industrial revolution, UN Sustainability Development Goals (UN SDGs), corporate social responsibility (CSR), corporate sustainability, social entrepreneurship, emerging markets, management development, management education.